Su24-CS5004-Online-Lionelle/final-project-group-1/DesignDocuments/ProjectProposal.md

 Then have a search bar that can take arguments such as Breed: Terrier, Age: >3 that will return a list that links to the pages for all the dogs that match the criteria and those pages will have all the details of the dog, a larger picture, the age, the name, etc.

 Everyone will work together on all features.

-`Features`:

-Initial:
-1. Graphical User Interface (Can be a website or java swing/awt)
-2. Be able to view all items in the collection - in a logical order
-3. Be able to build a list of items from the collection
-4. Be able to save out that list using a file format we covered in the course such as .xml, .json, or .csv.

-Minimum:
-1. Be able to search for items in the collection
-2. Be able to sort items in the collection
-3. Be able to filter items in the collection
-4. Include images for your items

 `MERMAID DIAGRAM`